 This is often seen as a Mary Sue trait, especially when it's a flaw that would actually be pretty awesome were it not for the consequences (e.g. substance abuse, nymphomania, etc.).

 Clumsiness is by far the most popular of the informed flaws, since it can be showcased once (so that another character can heroically save them) and then doesn't affect the plot or actually detract from the character's personality or motivations for the rest of the narrative.
 Alternatively it can be used a few times for comedic effect but can also be ignored as the plot demands.

 Disabilities, especially milder, inconsistent or not readily visible disabilities, very often turn into informed flaws.
 They are milked for Angst at various moments, without interfering with the character's ability to do the things the plot expects them to do.

-A Sub Trope of Show, Don't Tell, A Super Trope of Hollywood Homely, Hollywood Pudgy and Gorgeous Gorgon.
-Related to Informed Ability, Informed Attribute, Suetiful All Along and Anti-Sue.
+A Sub-Trope of Informed Attribute and Show, Don't Tell, and a Super Trope of Hollywood Homely, Hollywood Pudgy, Hollywood Dateless, Gorgeous Gorgon, and Tin Man.
+Related to Informed Ability, Suetiful All Along and Anti-Sue.
 Contrast with I Am Not Left-Handed, Crouching Moron, Hidden Badass, and Obfuscating Stupidity.

 open/close all folders

 Anime & Manga

 The 4Kids dub of Yu-Gi-Oh5Ds gives Yusei a phobia of bugs for apparently no other reason than to add an element of fear to his episode 2 duel against an Insect duelist - despite the fact that his character shows no outward signs of being afraid of bugs at all.